 Boosts brain activity

 Matcha tea has a higher caffeine content than other green teas.
-There is approximately 35mg of caffeine in 1g of Matcha powder, compared to 28mg in brewed green tea.
-Caffeine is known to enhance several brain functionalities like reflex, concentration, and memory.
+There is approximately 35mg of caffeine in 1g of Matcha powder, compared to 28mg in regular brewed green tea.
+Caffeine is known to enhance several brain functionalities like reflex, concentration, and memory.*

 Five Unique Ways to Enjoy Matcha